Susan L. Bickley

 |Houston, TX||v. +1.713.228.6620||f. +1.713.228.6605|

-Susan Bickley has more than 27 years of civil trial and appellate experience in employment litigation, litigation on behalf of local governments and public officials, the defense of claims against law firms and lawyers, and in litigation involving commercial and business disputes.
+Susan Bickley has 30 years of civil trial and appellate experience in employment litigation for private and public employers, litigation on behalf of local governments and public officials, the defense of claims against law firms and lawyers, and in litigation involving commercial and business disputes.
+She represents a diverse range of clients including publicly held corporations, smaller companies, and start-ups, as well as public entities and their officials.

-In 2010 and 2011, Ms. Bickley received the President’s Award from the Houston Bar Association.
-She is a member of the State Bar Texas Disciplinary Rules of Professional Conduct Committee, a former chair and current member of the Houston Bar Association Community in Schools Committee, and previous member of the Houston Bar Association Gender Fairness Committee.
+Ms. Bickley was recognized by Best Lawyers® as the 2016 Litigation – Municipal "Lawyer of the Year" in Houston.
+She was also previously recognized as a 2014 "Lawyer of the Year" by Best Lawyers®.
+Further, in 2010 and 2011, Ms. Bickley received the President’s Award from the Houston Bar Association.
+She is an immediate past member of the State Bar Texas Disciplinary Rules of Professional Conduct Committee, a past member of the State Bar Annual Meeting Committee, a former chair and current member of the Houston Bar Association Community in Schools Committee, and previous member of the Houston Bar Association Gender Fairness Committee.

 She taught Trial Advocacy as an adjunct professor at the University of Houston Law Center from 2006–2010.